mmphego/mmphego.github.io/_posts/2024-08-18-How-An-EC2-Instance-Became-My-Go-To-Remote-Development-Solution.md

 Due to strict network security policies enforced by tools like ZScaler causing endless installation failures and security warnings for Python dependencies on local development machine (work laptop).
 The constant need to reconfigure settings and whitelist packages to bypass these restrictions did not only cause disruption but also pose potential risks to my work laptops security.
 Faced with these challenges and the alternative being carrying 2x laptops left me with a bitter taste on my mouth.
 I considered an alternative solution, initially working on a development container.
 However, even with containers, security warnings persisted.
 Finally, I decided to shift my development work to a remote environment using an EC2 instance which offered me a more stable and secure solution without constant security warnings.

+A remote development environment, such as an EC2 instance, offers several  advantages.

+- First, it provides enhanced security and isolation.
+By separating development activities from your local machine, you reduce the risk of security breaches and maintain a controlled environment for managing dependencies.
+- Also, remote environments allow for precise resource management.
+You can allocate resources based on your project's specific needs, which is particularly beneficial for handling resource-intensive tasks that might otherwise strain your local hardware such as running multiple Docker containers (Airflow, PySpark and etc)
+- Lastly, remote environments ensure consistency across different workstations since the infrastructure is defined in code.
+This uniformity helps prevent the common issue of "it works on my machine" making it easier for teams to collaborate effectively.

 In this post, I'll share details on how I setup an EC2 instance as a remote development environment using [Terraform](https://www.terraform.io/).
 This setup has been a ket part of my personal Data Engineering End-to-End project I have been working on and my ongoing learning journey.

+Special thanks to  [Ayanda Shiba](https://za.linkedin.com/in/ayanda-shiba) and [Theo Mamoswa](https://za.linkedin.com/in/theo-mamoswa-02103768), whose collaboration and insights were invaluable throughout this process.
+[Ayanda Shiba](https://za.linkedin.com/in/ayanda-shiba) and [Theo Mamoswa](https://za.linkedin.com/in/theo-mamoswa-02103768), whom I had the pleasure of mentoring, played a significant role in refining the setup and ensuring its effectiveness.
+Their contributions were instrumental in shaping the final solution detailed below.

 ## The How